-Population growth, expanding in Agricultural areas, and CO2 emission are crucial threating which are affecting direct or indirect on biodiversity especially within sub-saharan Africa.
-Which is most region threatened by climate change in Africa [1], [2].
-Region of arid and semi-area importance of this region socially, environmentally, and economically, its biggest threat is climate change and land degradation is caused by unsustainable agriculture, overgrazing, desertification, and deforestation [3].
-Acacia senegal holds higher significance as a prevalent species within the Sub-Saharan region [4].
-Acacia senegal naturally occurrence either as a Common extensive pure stand or in mixed with other species in a good diversity, such as semi-desert grassland, Anogeissus woodland and rocky hill slopes, the species can grow on the different soil texture (sandy-light loamy soils) [5].
-It is a species of trees and forests shrubs have multiple purposes for commercial uses, food industries, medicine, and cosmetics. it also support the dry-land ecosystem[6]-[9][10].
+Population growth, expansion in agricultural areas, and CO2 emissions are crucial threats that directly or indirectly affect biodiversity, especially within sub-Saharan Africa.
+Most regions in Africa are threatened by climate change [1], [2].
+Due to the social, environmental, and economic importance of this arid and semiarid region, its greatest threat is climate change, and land degradation is caused by unsustainable agriculture, overgrazing, desertification, and deforestation [3].
+Acacia senegal is highly significant as a prevalent species within the sub-Saharan region [4].
+Acacia senegal naturally occurs either as a common extensive pure stand or mixed with other species with good diversity, such as semidesert grassland, Anogeissus woodland and rocky hill slopes, and the species can grow on different soil textures (sandy-light loamy soils) [5].
+It is a species of tree, and forest shrubs have multiple purposes for commercial use, food, medicine, and cosmetics.
+It also supports dry-land ecosystems[6]-[9][10].

-Geographic shift for species is caused to climate change especially in Africa[11], [12].
-For instance there is some studies are actively focus to understand how the climate change effects on the geographic shift of various species by using predictive modeling's(Maxent) [13], [14][15]).
+Geographic shifts in species are caused by climate change, especially in Africa[11], [12].
+For instance, some studies are actively focusing on understanding how climate change affects the geographic shifts of various species by using predictive modeling (Maxent) [13], [14][15].
 Predictive modeling, which relies on environmental data sourced from documented occurrence sites, plays a pivotal role in analytical biology.
-It finds applications in different fields such as those related to the environment such as sustainable management programs of reserves, ecology, evolution, and epidemiology.
+It hasapplications in different fields, such as those related to the environment, such as sustainable management programs of reserves, ecology, evolution, and epidemiology.
 This approach enables the prediction of species geographic distributions and plays a significant role in understanding and addressing biological phenomena [16].
-Maxent is a proper method when dealing with insufficient or incomplete information to make prediction or extract inferences for species distribution at current potential area or new suitable area.
+Maxent is a proper method for addressing insufficient or incomplete information to make predictions or extract inferences about species distributions in current potential areas or new suitable areas.
 It serves as a general-purpose tool for analyzing and estimating outcomes based on limited data availability.
-It's employ by estimating a target probability distribution through the identification of the probability distribution with maximum entropy.
-This corresponds for distribution that is most spread for species.
-It achieves this by considering a set of constraints that represent the limited information available regarding the target distribution [17].
-Maxent offers several advantages and a few drawbacks, which will be compared to other modeling methods.
-Some of these benefits include leveraging presence data and environmental information across the entire study area, eliminating the need for absence data, Ability to handle both continuous and categorical data, allowing for the consideration the relationships among various variables.
+It estimates a target probability distribution through the identification of the probability distribution with maximum entropy.
+This corresponds to the distribution that is most common for species.
+This is achieved by considering a set of constraints that represent the limited information available regarding the target distribution [17,46,47].
+Maxent has several advantages and drawbacks compared to other modeling methods.
+Some of these benefits include leveraging presence data and environmental information across the entire study area, eliminating the need for absence data, and the ability to handle both continuous and categorical data, allowing for the consideration of the relationships among various variables.
 The presence of effective deterministic algorithms ensures convergence to the optimal probability distribution with maximum entropy.
 The Maxent probability distribution is defined concisely, simplifying analysis and interpretation [16], [17].

-2. MATERIAL AND METHODS
+2. MATERIALS AND METHODS